Chronic Disease Prevention and Management

 Complications

-Promotores lead a conversation surrounding various complications Diabetes Self-Management and Prevention Program associated with uncontrolled Diabetes (amputations, dialysis, loss of sight, etc.).
+Promotores lead a conversation surrounding various complications associated with the Diabetes Self-Management and Prevention Program, with uncontrolled Diabetes (amputations, dialysis, loss of sight, etc.).

 Participants are encouraged to share their points of view regarding complications and if/how they have played a role in their lives.